What are neurodegenerative disorders?

 Who gets neurodegenerative disorders?

 There is no single cause of neurodegenerative disorders, making it difficult to say who is at risk.
 Many of these diseases are genetic.
 In other instances, they are caused by a medical condition such as alcoholism, brain injury, tumor, or stroke.
 Other causes may include toxins, chemicals, prion disease, or viruses.
-Sometimes the cause is not known.
+Many times the cause is not known.

 How are neurodegenerative disorders diagnosed?